myshell-ai/AIlice/README.md

 - Breaking down computational tasks through successive calls to basic computing units (analogous to functions in traditional computing), which are essentially various functional agents.

-Therefore, **user-input text commands are executed as a kind of program, decomposed into various "subprograms", and addressed by different agents**, forming the fundamental architecture of AIlice.
+Therefore, **user-input text commands are executed as a kind of program, decomposed into various "subprograms", and addressed by different agents**, forming the fundamental architecture of Ailice.
 In the following, we will provide a detailed explanation of the nature of these basic computing units.

 A natural idea is to let LLM solve certain problems (such as information retrieval, document understanding, etc.) through multi-round dialogues with external callers and peripheral modules in the simplest computational unit.
 We temporarily call this computational unit a "function".
 Then, by analogy with traditional computing, we allow